NikolaGrujicic/civit-ai-fe/README.md

 npm run dev
 ```

+Go to .env file and add your API key

 To change the user for which you are fetching the images go to src/app/page.js and edit line 17.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.